Working with children & families

 - The Court Preparation and Support programme was established in June 1997.
 It focuses on providing children and parents with skills, emotional support and legal knowledge in preparation for their appearance in court.
 The programme is process-oriented in that it provides support for the children and their families from the moment they enter the programme, right through the often lengthy legal process, and thereafter with debriefing.

-School awareness programme
+School awareness programme (SAFE)

 Support Programme for Abuse Reactive Children